pattonj6/RepData_PeerAssessment2/NOAA_stormdata.md

 ##         avg.crop sum.prop.and.crop
 ```

 I'd like to plot all of the property, crop, and combined data on the same plot, so I need to tidy the data.
-Data is ordered by sum.prop.or.crop.
+Data is ordered by sum.prop.and.crop.
 I know it is going to deprecate my duplicate levels, this is ok for this plot.

 ```r